Account-level reporting in Amplitude

 Explore the behavior of a specific account

-Accounts allow you to drill into a single group’s behavior, similar to the User Activity section.
+Accounts allow you to drill into a single group’s behavior, much like the User Activity section.

 image1.png